 - 1. Cut out pictures of everyday foods, including fruit and veg options - 2.
-If possible, laminate the food pictures - 3.
-Attach a magnet to each food picture - 4.
+Laminate the food pictures (optional) - 3.
+Attach a paper clip to each food picture - 4.
 Place the pictures on a table or in a low cardboard box, empty container or tray (optional) - 5.
-Create "fishing rods" by attaching a paper clip to one end of a piece of string.
-Tie the other end of the string to the end of a cardboard roll or a stick - 6.
-It's time to start fishing!
+Create "fishing rods" by attaching a magnet to one end of a piece of string or yarn.
+Tie the other end of the string or yarn to the end of a cardboard roll, wooden dowel or a stick - 6.
+It's time to start fishing.
 Use the fishing rod to 'catch' the food

-Once the children catch the food, they may like to sort them into different food groups or colours!
+Once the children catch the food, they may like to sort them into different food groups or colours.